-To explore the model’s interpretability, we employ t-distributed stochastic neighbor embedding (t-SNE) to project high-dimensional representations—learned under varying drone numbers $k$, $p_{\max}$, and a fixed 100-node scale—into a 2D space.
-With 100 instances per parameter combination, \autoref{5.4} visualizes the evolution of features across the output of each encoder layer.
+To explore the model's interpretability, we employ t-distributed stochastic neighbor embedding (t-SNE) to project high-dimensional representations, which are learned under varying drone numbers $k$, $p_{\max}$, and a fixed 100-node scale, into a 2D space.
+With 100 instances per parameter combination, \autoref{fig 15} visualizes the evolution of features across the output of each encoder layer.

 In Layer 1, features cluster distinctly by $k$-$p_{\max}$ combinations, indicating that the model first learns superficial parameter distinctions in initial layers and validating its ability to recognize input configurations.
-Progressing to Layer 2, clusters remain distinct but exhibit early fusion—features begin interacting across $k$ and $p_{\max}$ while retaining core differences.
+Progressing to Layer 2, clusters remain distinct but exhibit early fusion, where features begin interacting across $k$ and $p_{\max}$ while retaining core differences.
 In Layers 3 and 4, clusters further soften and then mix: distributions of different $k$/$p_{\max}$ values interweave, reducing strict separation.
 In Layers 5 and 6, clusters dissolve into complex, interwoven distributions.
-This layer-by-layer t-SNE evolution reveals a clear learning trajectory: initial layers (1--2) recognize and separate raw input parameters ($k$, $p_{\max}$); middle layers (3–4) fuse these features; final layers (5–6) abstract core problem structures, prioritizing solution logics over input specifics.
+This layer-by-layer t-SNE evolution reveals a clear learning trajectory: initial layers (1--2) recognize and separate raw input parameters ($k$, $p_{\max}$); middle layers (3--4) fuse these features; final layers (5--6) abstract core problem structures, prioritizing solution logics over input specifics.
 This confirms the model learns generalizable principles (not merely parameter patterns), leveraging the transformer architecture to distill raw inputs into abstract representations of the core problem.
-The cross-layer feature fusion validates that the model transitions from “memorizing” to “reasoning”—a critical hallmark of effective problem-solving in complex tasks.
+The cross-layer feature fusion validates that the model transitions from "memorizing" to "reasoning", which is a critical hallmark of effective problem-solving in complex tasks.